ACT Head Impact Tracker is measuring device for impacts and forces acting on a head while doing sports.

 Every coach, trainer and relevant team personnel can:

-6. Track down the athlete/-s getting more impacts than their peers.
+6. Track down the athletes with more in number, higher in magnitude, closer in frequency and proximity than their peers.

-7. Identify the trainings and drills with most head impacts and/or load.
+7. Identify the trainings and drills with most events, large magnitude events or most frequent events on the athletes involved.

-Modify them or lower their frequency in the training plan to decrease the impact load of all the athletes.
+Modify them and/or lower their frequency in the training schedule to decrease the load of all the athletes involved.

-8. Identify the positions more prone to head impacts.
+8. Identify the positions more prone to head impacts and forces acting on a head.

 Keep an eye on the players in those positions and modify the training plans to reduce the impact load of the athletes in those positions.